NCATS-Tangerine/translator-knowledge-beacon/README.md

 ## Running the Web Server ##

-Start your server as an simple java application, something like
+Start your server as an simple java application (where '*' is the version of the API, e.g. '1.0.12') as follows:

-	java -jar target/knowledge-beacon-server-1.0.6.jar
+For a Maven generated version, type:

-(for the Maven generated version) or
+	java -jar target/knowledge-beacon-server-*.jar

-	java -jar build/libs/knowledge-beacon-server-1.0.6.jar
+Alternately, for the Gradle generated version, type:

-(for the Gradle generated version).
+	java -jar build/libs/knowledge-beacon-server-*.jar

-You can view the api documentation in swagger-ui by pointing to
+You can view the api documentation online by pointing to

 	http://localhost:8080/api

-Change default port value in application.properties
+(where 'api' is the basepath in the OpenAPI document).
+You can change default port value in **application.properties** under server/src/main/resources.

 ## Building a Client Library using the API ##

-The 'generateJavaClient' script (re-)generates a Java Spring Boot server code tree under 'client' folder in the project.
-Usage:
+The 'generateJavaClient' script (re-)generates a Java client access code tree under 'client' folder in the project, as follows:

 	cd scripts
-	./generateJavaClient.sh api/knowledge-beacon_1.0.6.yaml   # use the .bat file for MS Windows
+	./generateJavaClient.sh api/knowledge-beacon_*.yaml   # use the .bat file for MS Windows

-The resulting code base is put in a 'server' subfolder may be directly built with Maven into an executable Java JAR file:
+(where '*' is the version of the API, e.g. '1.0.12')  The resulting code base is put in a 'client' subfolder to be directly customized then built into an executable Java JAR file.